PoisotLab/ms_network_prediction/manuscript.md

 of realized and potential species interactions [@Poelen2014GloBio].
-Developing standard practices in data integration and quality control [@Kissling2018BuiEss] and in next-generation biomonitoring [NGB; @Makiola2020KeyQue] would improve our ability to make reliable predictions of ecosystem properties (e.g.) on increasing spatial and temporal scales.
+Developing standard practices in data integration and quality control [@Kissling2018BuiEss] and in next-generation biomonitoring [NGB; @Makiola2020KeyQue] would improve our ability to make reliable predictions of ecosystem properties on increasing spatial and temporal scales.
 The advancement of prediction techniques coupled with a movement towards standardising data collection protocols (e.g.
 @Perez-Harguindeguy2013NewHan for plant functional traits) and metadata (e.g.
-[DarwinCore](https://www.tdwg.org)), which facilitates interoperability and integration of datasets, as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for data access and usability in the coming years.
+[DarwinCore](https://www.tdwg.org))---which facilitates interoperability and integration of datasets---as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for data access and usability in the coming years.